wlach/wrla.ch/idrs/202602010059-reboot-in-python.md

 Create a standard python project using uv.
 Add a command-line tool using [typer] which can:

-- Create a new blog entry (in the style of existing entries) as a markdown file
+- Create a new log entry (in the style of existing entries) as a markdown file
 - Preview the entire site via a static host (use Python's built-in `http.server`)
 - Publish the site